 - Also in the broad literary sense, Anne Brontë's novel The Tenant of Wildfell Hall takes place in the 1820s.

 - Speaking of Regency England in the broad literary sense, this also encompasses Wuthering Heights, which spans from the 1770s to 1801.

 - The Woman Of Colour, by an anonymous author, was published in 1808 (shortly after the British Empire abolished the slave trade) and set around the same time.
 It focuses heavily on the racism that pervaded English society in the period.

 - Blackadder the Third.
 It's actually about the Prince Regent (specifically his butler), but it's not exactly a costume drama.
 It also includes many events that happened before the Regency era.

 - Well, the first episode only referred to George as the Prince of Wales, implying that the regency hadn't happened yet.
 By the final episode, for sure, though, the Regency has begun, as a mad George III betrothed his son to a potted plant and did not realize he switched places with his butler.

-- The musical On a Clear Day You Can See Forever has many flashback sequences set in late 18th-century England (1796 is one year mentioned).
+- On a Clear Day You Can See Forever has many flashback sequences set in England in the 1790s.